Brillantino/Brillantino/README.md

 📚Skills:
-For now I don't feel confident putting it on, because I've been studying html and css until I feel safe.
+For now I don't feel confident putting it on, because I've been studying HTML,CSS and JAVASCRIPT  until I feel safe.

 Soon I will update this readme, I hope you like my initial projects kkk